Today’s topic: EMOTIONS, and how to “hack” your own – so you can consistently feel really good.

 From an evolutionary standpoint, humans are tribal creatures.
 Any sense of “tribe,” “companionship,” or “connection,” in virtually any form (as long as it’s with people you enjoy) will significantly elevate your mood.
 In fact, studies show that having a strong social support network is one of – if not the – most powerful way to reduce overall stress levels.

 That’s a lot of different chemicals and interventions to think about.
 Whenever I get a lot of information like that, I always ask: What’s most important?
 If I had to forget about everything except for one or two concepts, what would I remember?
 If you find yourself feeling bad, what do you focus on first?

 EMTs (Emergency Medical Technicians) go through a specific assessment flow when working with new patients – they always check for critical life-threats first.
 Pilots go through a pre-flight check, following a specific series of steps before they take off.

 With this in mind, I propose a basic Emotion-Hacking Priorities Checklist.

-Before I lay it out, I want to remind readers that your body naturally produces ALL of the above chemicals on its own – so long as you give it the basic building blocks it needs: food, water, and sleep.
-The importance of those three basic ingredients cannot be overstated; these three core factors are directly involved with the production of all of the feel-good chemicals.
+Before I lay it out, I want to remind readers that your body, generally speaking, naturally produces ALL of the above chemicals on its own – so long as you give it the basic building blocks it needs: food, water, and sleep.
+The importance of those three basic factors cannot be overstated; these three core factors are critically involved with the production of all of the feel-good chemicals.